Vivian Schuyler Key: Career

 After graduation Schuyler Key exhibited her artwork, noted group exhibitions include at Spelman College (1930) in Atlanta, Georgia; Howard University art gallery (1932) in Washington, D.C.; Skylight Gallery (1990) in Brooklyn; Soapstone Gallery (1993) in Decatur, Georgia; and Hammonds House Museum (2012) in Atlanta, Georgia.

-She taught stone carving to artist Otto Neals.

-Schuyler Key also had worked as a director of Verina Morton Jones and Mary White Ovington's Lincoln Settlement House at 105 Fleet Place in Brooklyn; and director at Glen Cove Settlement House in Long Island.
+She also taught stone carving to artist Otto Neals; worked as a director of Verina Morton Jones and Mary White Ovington's Lincoln Settlement House at 105 Fleet Place in Brooklyn; and held the role of director at Glen Cove Settlement House in Long Island.

 The Crisis

-In 1927, at the age of 22, Schuyler Key won the Amy E. Spingarn Krigiva Award for her cover design for the NAACP magazine, The Crisis.
-The cover she designed was the November 1927 issue which featured articles from W.E.B.
+In 1927, at the age of 22, Schuyler-Key won the Amy E. Spingarn Krigiva Award for her cover design for the NAACP magazine, The Crisis.
+The cover she designed was the November 1927 issue which featured articles from notable figures including W.E.B.
 Dubois, G.W.
-Buckner, Joseph Maree Andrew, Effie Lee Newsome, and many more.
-The cover she designed features a female figure in a white dress, singing surrounded by multiple other figures.
+Buckner, Joseph Maree Andrew, and Effie Lee Newsome.
+Her cover depicts a singing female figure in a white dress who is surrounded by other figures.
 The quotation "Lift Every Voice and Sing" is also featured on this issue's cover.

-Letter to W.E.B.
+Collaboration with W.E.B.
 Dubois

-On November 20, 1961, Schuyler-Key wrote a letter to W.E.B.
-Dubois, congratulating him on his publications and the work he had done.
-During this time of the Civil Rights Movement, Dubois was not receiving the "proper recognition of his achievements."
-Schuyler-Key and Dubois had worked together over 30 years prior, on the November 1927 issue of The Crisis.
-Due to the span of time between their collaboration, Schuyler-Key reminded him within this letter and also told of the positive recognition her portrait of him had received.
+In 1927, Schuyler-Key created a portrait of W. E. B. Du Bois for the annual publication of The Crisis.
+This collaboration inspired a later letter to Du Bois on November 20, 1961, congratulating him on his multitude of publications and his contributions to the Civil rights movement, stating that Du Bois was not receiving the "proper recognition of his achievements."
+In this letter, Schuyler-Key reminisced on her time with Du Bois and reflected on the praise she received for her portrait of him.